tedyun/getdata-proj/README.md

 ## Other Information

-Note that the features in the original data set includes some special characters ('-', '(', ')', ',') that are not suitable to be used as column names.
-Hence, we delete the characters '(' and ')', and convert '-' and ',' converted to '_'.
+Note that the features in the original data set includes some special characters that are not suitable to be used as column names so we convert them into '_' or delete them.
+In particular, we delete the characters '(' and ')', and convert '-' and ',' to '_'.
 For example,

 > fBodyAccJerk-mean()-X